sid-1998/booknotes/system-design/system-design-interview/chapter09/README.md

  * URL shortening
  * URL redirecting

-Additional talking points:
+## Additional talking points:
+* **Database scaling**
+  Replication(ensures availability) and sharding(can use consistent hashing to shard based on the snowflake IDs) are a common approach to scale the data layer.

+**Follow-up question here**

+How will write work, if we want to check if longURL exist or not first and then write?

+**Note**: We don't have the snowflake ID right now so we can hash it to get the shard where we can query.

+**Naive approach:**
+So we can query all shards in parallel to check if longURL exists in any of those

+**Better approach:**
+we can use a `(longURL -> snowflakeID)` centralised Hash-map(cache).
+We check in hashmap if ID exists or not, If we found the ID, we can generate the shortURL by base62 encoding and avoid querying the DB.
+If not found we generate a new ID, write in DB and update the cache too.

+To avoid using a large centralised cache, as it can become a bottleneck, we can use ElasticSearch to perform distributed searches.

+**Best approach(adds complexity to system)** on a write request, first check frequenting accessed URLs, stored in a redis cluster.
+If there is a cache miss, check in a Dynamo DB cluster which stores all `hash(longURL) -> ID pairs` (for sharding is done based on hash(longURL)).
+If not found, generate new ID and write them to SQL DB and dynamoDB

- * Rate limiter - We can introduce a rate limiter to protect us against malicious actors, trying to make too many URL shortening requests.
+* **Rate limiter** - We can introduce a rate limiter to protect us against malicious actors, trying to make too many URL shortening requests.
- * Web server scaling - We can easily scale the web tier by introducing more service instances as it's stateless.
+* **Web server scaling** - We can easily scale the web tier by introducing more service instances as it's stateless.
+Further, as we have read heavy service, we can decouple the GET and Retrieve ops into separate services allowing us to scale them independently
- * Database scaling - Replication and sharding are a common approach to scale the data layer.
 * Analytics - Integrating analytics tracking in our URL shortener service can reap some business insights for clients such as "how many users clicked the link".
 * Availability, consistency, reliability - At the core of every distributed systems.
 We'd leverage concepts already discussed in [Chapter 02](../chapter02).